Baptize Your Sufferings and Recycle Your Trials

 St. Pio of Pietrelcina accepted the orders of his superiors promptly and without questions.
 Truth may be attacked, delayed, suppressed, mocked at, but time will tell where truth is and, if we believe, in the end truth will prevail.

 The meek and humble of heart do not labor so much to defend against offenses nor claim one’s rights.
 They know that God will defend them, because God is the defender of truth and justice, on which the virtue of humility is based.
-In the words of Mother Teresa, our beloved foundress: “Don’t worry about so and so’s letter.
+In the words of St. Teresa, our beloved foundress: “Don’t worry about so and so’s letter.
 Gifts like this I have been receiving many.
-Just smile and say thank you…” (Mother Teresa to Fr.
+Just smile and say thank you…” (St. Teresa to Fr.
 Sebastian M.C., June 1978).

 The Holy Father pope John Paul II gave his Lenten message for the year 2003.
 Its theme is based on a quotation from the Acts of the Apostles (Ch.
 20, 35), where St. Paul presents a famous teaching of Jesus which has not come down to us in the gospels: “There is more happiness in giving than in receiving”.